NeuroJSON/jdata/JData_specification.md

 Hierarchical Data Format (HDF) is a format targeting at the broad needs from the scientific communities.
 It has an extensible hierarchical data model with a large capacity to represent complex binary data.
-However, to effectively use HDF require skillful implementation and in-depth understanding to the underlying data models.
-For small projects with non-critical performance needs, using and advanced data format such as HDF may requires additional development and maintenance efforts.
+However, to effectively use HDF requires skillful implementation and in-depth understanding to the underlying data models.
+For small projects with non-critical performance needs, using an advanced data format such as HDF may requires additional development and maintenance efforts.
 Similar arguments can be made to the Common Data Format (CDF) or Network Common Data Format (netCDF) that are partly derived from HDF.
 In addition, the MATLAB mat-file format and Tecplot data format are